hopeukwade/Hope-Ukwade-Data-Analysis-Portfolio/README.md

-# Hope Ukwade_Data Analyst Portfolio
+# Hope Ukwade_Data Analysis Portfolio
 # About
 Hi, I'm Hope!
 I am a Data Analyst with a background in teaching.I hope to pursue a career role in Data Analysis.